 - Master Your Slime Training Series

-We made our fluffy candy corn slime recipe with Elmer’s white washable school glue, shaving cream, and fun colors.
+We made our fluffy orange slime recipe with Elmer’s white washable school glue, shaving cream, and fun colors.
 Grab some small jars and pretty ribbon to send kids home with a fun fall treat!

 Measure out the shaving cream!
 It’s not an exact measurement because it’s hard to fill the cup completely without going over.
 Usually I just end up with a big mound.
 I can usually make 4 fluffy slime recipes per can of shaving cream.